 Timeline of Ladonian EventsA country can be claimed as a country when it is in control of its territory.
 That was the basis for the decision to declare Ladonia independent of Sweden on 2 June 1996

-- July 31 Lars Vilks starts building a sculpture at the nature reserve Kullaberg, in the northwest corner of county Skåne.
-A few days later the sculpture is being named “Nimis”.
+- July 31: Lars Vilks starts building a sculpture at the nature reserve Kullaberg, in the northwest corner of county Skåne.
+A few days later the sculpture is named “Nimis”.

-- Nimis is “discovered” and the authorities get to know about it.
-Hereby a series of unforeseen developments and it is the start of a series of juridical processes that still is going on in court (2004).
+- Nimis is “discovered” and the authorities become aware of it.
+This begins a series of unforeseen developments and is the start of a number of civil and criminal complaints that drag on through the courts until 2004.

 - The District Court convicts Vilks for Nimis

 - Joseph Beuys buys Nimis from Vilks; the price is 1500 US dollars.
-The Court of Appeal in the case of Nimis acquits Vilks.
+The Court of Appeal in the case of Nimis overturns the District Court’s conviction of Vilks.

 - Sabotage!
 Vandals torched Nimis and the flames destroy 2/3 of the piece.

 - Vilks’ conviction for “obstructing the passable” is upheld by the Court of Appeals.
 He is to pay a fine of 25 SEK (~$2.50 USD) for each count.
 He was charged with 40 counts of obstructing the passable (1000 SEK, or ~$100 USD).
 Jeanne-Claude & Christo buy Nimis after the death of Joseph Beuys.